Fischer Projects: Murder of Officer Gregory Neupert

 On November 9, 1980 Gregory Neupert, a police officer, was shot and killed making his rounds near Fischer Projects.
 His body was found in ditch the next day.
 This death sparked a huge controversy and lead to the raid of the Fischer projects by the New Orleans Police Department.
 Four people were killed due to the raid and black community members became enraged, claiming that the New Orleans Police Department was out of control and that their raids had become brutal.
 Later these officers would be remembered as the Algiers 7.
 The police officers in the Algiers community were enraged, some were in search of redemption for Officer Neupert, other for redemption of the slain people caught in the cross fires laced in anger in the raid.
 The murder of Officer Gregory Neupert and the four people murdered by the police resulted in a civil rights protest against the New Orleans Police Department, citing racism and police brutality.

 Claudia McGown & Leslie McGown murders

 On August 25, 1987, William J. Brown murdered his girlfriend, Claudia McGown and her daughter Leslie in McGown's apartment in the Fischer Projects.
-Brown stabbed, McGown then threw McGown's three children from the balcony of the third storey apartment.
-Eight year old Leslie McGown was killed by the fall, the other two children injured.
-Brown was reportedly intoxicated by a drug called “clickum Juice,” a concoction containing PCP., at the time of the murders.
+Brown stabbed McGown then threw McGown's three children from the balcony of the third storey apartment.
+Eight year old Leslie McGown was killed by the fall and the other two children were injured.
+Brown was reportedly intoxicated by a drug called “clickum Juice,” a concoction containing PCP, at the time of the murders.
 Residents of the Fischer Projects reported that use of “clickum Juice” and heroin were widespread in the community.
 Brown was arrested shortly after and charged with two counts of murder and two counts of attempted murder.